Lebanon's Hezbollah says it launched dozens of rockets after Israeli strikes | Law-Order

 At least seven people were killed in the Israeli strikes on Hebbariyeh, two Lebanese security sources told Reuters.
 The Israeli strikes appeared to be aimed at the Islamist group's emergency and relief centre in the village, the sources said.

 Hezbollah earlier on Wednesday had condemned the strikes on Habbariyeh.
-Israeli strikes on southern Lebanon had already killed more than a half dozen medical personnel and rescue workers, according to Lebanon's health ministry.
-The Gaza war has spread beyond the enclave's borders to other parts of the Middle East.
+Israeli strikes on southern Lebanon had already killed more than half a dozen medical personnel and rescue workers, according to Lebanon's health ministry.
+The Gaza war has spread beyond the enclave's borders to other parts of the Middle East and the Israeli military said pilots have stepped up practising long-range strikes across the northern border in a sign of possible further escalation.

+The Israeli Air Force (IAF) froze its normal annual training when it began its campaign of air strikes against Gaza in response to the Oct.
+7 attack but has gradually returned to training in recent weeks, it said.
+"The training program will focus on increasing the IAF's readiness for war in the northern arena and in other arenas during prolonged combat," the military said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)